txiong000/Lambda-Treasure-Hunt/README.md

 ## Rooms

-The map is laid out in a grid: Similar to your worlds from Week 1 of your CS training, each room may have exits in the cardinal directions: North, South, East and West.
+The map is laid out in a grid: Similar to your worlds from Week 1 of your CS training, each room may have exits in the cardinal directions: north, south, east and west.
 Each room also comes with a unique ID and coordinates for your convenience.

 ```
 // Starting room